 - The designer makes a prototype in Sketch based on meeting notes, while developers prepare an attack plan.

 - Developers get the design and start developing.

 - Once the feature is finished, it goes through quality assurance for bug fixing.

-- When it’s released, support writes the documentation and marketing notifies people about the feature.
+- When it's released, support writes the documentation and marketing notify people about the feature.